CaliStyle/humpback/README.md

 recently.
 We are building the platform publicly so there is as much external input as possible and will launch contributor guidelines when they are ready.

 This README.md file will be updated as this project evolves.
+Also, check out the WIKI.
 This product is currently *NOT PRODUCTION* ready.

 ##Overview